Cláudia (footballer)

-Cláudia Luana de Oliveira (born 22 July 2002) is a Brazilian professional footballer who plays as a goalkeeper for Fluminense and the Brazil national team.
+Cláudia Luana de Oliveira (born 22 July 2002) is a Brazilian professional footballer who plays as a goalkeeper for Cruzeiro and the Brazil national team.

 Club career

 Born in Pérola d'Oeste, Paraná, Cláudia began her career with local side Toledo in 2018.
 She made her senior debut in the following year, before moving to Coritiba in 2020, returning to youth football.

 In 2022, Cláudia joined Grêmio; a third-choice in the main squad, she only played for the under-20 team.
 In 2023, she moved to Juventude, where she was initially a member of the under-20 squad before establishing herself as a starter and being a key unit in the club's two consecutive promotions.

 International career

 In November 2024, Cláudia was called up to the Brazil national team by head coach Arthur Elias for two friendlies against Australia; she became the first player of Juventude to be called up to the national side in the club's history.